Nervous System Reset

 In short

 Slowing down can feel unsafe when a nervous system shaped by years of stress has learned to treat stillness as a threat.
 Rest also lifts the busyness that was holding feelings at bay, so anxiety can rise the moment you stop.
 You do not fix this by forcing rest.
 You teach your body safety through small, repeated experiences of calm, until stillness stops setting off the alarm.
+If the anxiety around rest is severe or constant, it deserves professional support, not more discipline.

 You finally get a quiet evening.
 The tasks are done, no one needs you, and instead of relief you feel a low hum of unease, an itch to get up and do something, anything.
 If rest makes you more anxious rather than less, you are not doing it wrong.
 Your body is telling you something true about the years behind you.